-Did I really just shout the question at her like that?
+Did I really just shout the question in her face like that?

-The smile was at least back on Hermione's face, so Harry took that as a good sign.
+The smile had at least returned to Hermione's face, so Harry took that as a good sign.

 "I'd love to, Harry," she said in response.

-Harry's shoulders sagged in relief as it felt like a ton of bricks was lifted off of his back.
+Harry's shoulders sagged in relief as it felt like a ton of bricks had been lifted off of his back.

-"Although," continued Hermione, "can I ask why you thought you needed to drag me out into the hallway like this with such, well, urgency?"
+"Although," Hermione continued, "can I ask why you thought you needed to drag me out into the hallway like this with such, well, urgency?"

-"Oh," replied Harry.
+"Oh," Harry replied.
 "Well, you see… heh… I saw Terry Boot looking at you, and I figured that he was going to come over and ask you.
-So I kind of panicked and brought you out here to ask you first."
+So I kind of panicked, I guess, and brought you out here to ask you first."